 I write fast-moving thrillers shaped by real places, real politics, and the sea.
-All royalties from my books are passed on to global charities.

 Fast-moving trans-Atlantic chase thriller of crime, escape, and pursuit.